celsian/xteve-channel-alerts/README.md

 # xTeVe Channel Alerts

-`xTeVe-Channel-Alerts` is a small Go service that downloads the latest M3U playlist from your xTeVe instance, compares it with the previous day’s list, and sends a Discord embed message when channels disappear.
+`xTeVe-Channel-Alerts` is a small Go service that downloads the latest M3U playlist from your xTeVe instance, compares it with the previous list and sends a Discord embed message when channels disappear.
 Typical use-case: get an early warning that an IPTV provider has silently dropped stations so you can act before users complain.